nilscox/redux-fetch/README.md

 - dispatch: Redux's disptach function
 - getState: Redux's getState function
-- url: The request's url (prefixed with baseUrl)
+- url: The requested url (eventually prefixed with baseUrl)
 - opts: The options passed to fetch
-- body (optional): The request's body
+- body (optional): The request body

-If the callback returns false, the `_REQUEST` action will not be dispatched.
+If the callback returns false, the `<PREFIX>_REQUEST` action will not be dispatched.

 #### onSuccess(callback)